22-year-old German-Spanish-Malaysian violinist Elias David Moncado is scholarship holder of the Anne-Sophie Mutter Stiftung since 2023.

-He is the youngest ever winner of the 1st grand prize as well as 10 special prizes at the International Karol Lipinski Violin Competition in Poland.
-In 2021, within two weeks, he won the 1st prize at the Int.
-Valsesia Musica Competition in Italy as well as the 1st prize at the Int.
-Vladimir Spivakov Competition in Russia.
+He is the youngest ever winner of the 1st grand prize as well as 10 special prizes at the International Karol Lipinski Violin Competition 2019 in Poland.
+Elias won the 1st prize at the Int.
+Valsesia Musica 2021 as well as the 1st prize at the Int.
+Vladimir Spivakov Competition 2021.

-In addition, he is the youngest prizewinner of the 7th International Sendai Violin Competition in Japan.
+In addition, he is the youngest prizewinner of the 7th International Sendai Violin Competition 2019 in Japan.

 As a prizewinner and scholarship holder of the Deutsche Stiftung Musikleben Hamburg, he plays a violin by Giambattista Rogeri of Brescia (around 1700).